spotfiresoftware/spotfire-quickstart/terraform-k8s/azure-aks/README.md

 ## Usage

-### Deploy an AKS cluster on Azure
+The deployment life cycle consists of these main steps:

+- Install requirements
+- Configure your cloud account and the target infrastructure sizing
+- Create the required infrastructure (with Terraform)
+- Deploy Spotfire on the created cluster
+- (Optional) Prepare the container registry
+- Destroy the created infrastructure

 For easier setup we provide a `Makefile` with commands for the  common steps.
 You can read the `Makefile` for more info on the specific commands.

-Steps:
+### Install requirements

+First, you need to install `terraform`, `ansible` and the Azure CLI in your launcher.

+For a quick reference, see [Install the applications](../../terraform/azure/docs/Setup.md).

+### Configure your cloud account and the target infrastructure sizing

+**Note**: The specific method to access your cloud account and roles might change depending on your company policy.
+Make sure you understand how identity management works in Azure.
+The steps below are an example:

 1. Log in to Azure:
     ```bash
-    make az-login --use-device-code
+    make az-login
     ```
+   **Note**: This make command wraps a call to `az login --use-device-code`.
+   For more details or other authentication methods, see [Sign in with Azure CLI](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli).

+2. You need to create an Azure Service Principal (only once).
+    You can use the provided script: `./az_create_sp.sh`

+3. Now, authenticate with your service principal:
+    ```bash
+    make az-sp-login
+    ```

-2. Copy the provided example `terraform.tfvars.example` to a new file, for example `terraform.tfvars`.
+4. Copy the provided example `terraform.tfvars.example` to a new file, for example `terraform.tfvars`.
    Read and modify as needed the deployment configuration variables in the `terraform.tfvars` file.
    Read the file `variables.tf` and the other template files (`*.tf`) for more variables and usage.
    Remember that you can (and should) modify the templates included in this quickstart to adapt them to your needs.

-    **Note**: You need to create an Azure Service Principal (only once).
-    You can use the provided script: `./az_create_sp.sh`
+### Create the required infrastructure (using Terraform)

-3. Init your Terraform workspace (fetch/update Terraform plugins and modules):
+1. Init your Terraform workspace (fetch/update Terraform plugins and modules):
     ```bash
     make init
     ```

-4. Plan (preview the changes Terraform will make before you apply):
+2. Plan (preview the changes Terraform will make before you apply):
     ```bash
     make plan
     ```

-5. Apply (makes the changes defined by your plan to create, update, or destroy resources):
+3. Apply (makes the changes defined by your plan to create, update, or destroy resources):
     ```bash
     make apply
     ```
    **Note**: The Terraform deployment takes around 10 min.
    Note that the resources may take some more minutes to be ready.

-6. Add the AKS configuration to your kubectl config:
+4. Add the created K8s configuration to your kubectl config:
     ```bash
     make az-aks-cfg-kubectl
     ```

-7. Show the created K8s cluster configuration:
+5. Show the created K8s cluster configuration:
     ```bash
     make az-aks-show
     ```

+### Optional: Prepare the container registry

+Follow these steps if you want to use the Spotfire CDK to build the images and need a container registry to host these images.
+Otherwise, if you have access to a registry with the prebuilt Spotfire images, jump to the next header.

-8. Log in to the created Azure Container Registry (ACR) to be able to push images:
+1. Log in to the created Azure Container Registry (ACR) to be able to push images:
     ```bash
     make az-acr-login
     ```

-9. Set REGISTRY variable to point to the created registry:
+2. Show the created registry:
     ```bash
     make az-acr-show
     ```

-   Set the REGISTRY variable in your environment as indicated from the previous output.
+3. Set the `REGISTRY_SERVER` variable in your environment as indicated from the previous output.
    For example:
     ```bash
-    export REGISTRY=spotfirequickstart.azurecr.io
+    export REGISTRY_SERVER=spotfirequickstart.azurecr.io
     ```

-### Deploy Spotfire on the created AKS cluster
+### Deploy Spotfire on the created cluster

+Now you must choose between:

-Now we use the Spotfire CDK to build the Spotfire container images and Helm charts and deploy Spotfire in the created K8s cluster.
+A. To build the Spotfire images and charts, follow the steps in [Deploy Spotfire on a Kubernetes cluster using the Spotfire CDK](../../spotfire-cdk-quickstart/README.md).

-1. Change to the directory:
+   Change to the directory and follow the `README.md` steps:
     ```bash
-    cd ../spotfire-cdk-quickstart
+    cd ../../spotfire-cdk-quickstart
     ```

-2. Follow the steps in [Deploy Spotfire on a kubernetes cluster using the Spotfire CDK](../spotfire-cdk-quickstart/README.md).
+B. To use the pre-built Spotfire images and charts, follow the steps in [Deploy Spotfire on a Kubernetes cluster using pre-built Spotfire images and Helm charts](../../spotfire-sok-quickstart/README.md).

-### Clean up
+   Change to the directory and follow the `README.md` steps:
+    ```bash
+    cd ../../spotfire-sok-quickstart
+    ```

+   **Note**: To understand the differences between both options, see [Spotfire on Kubernetes](https://spotfi.re/sok).

+### Destroy the created infrastructure

 When you are done, remember to destroy the created resources to avoid unneeded costs.
 ```bash